Birch River Wildland Provincial Park

 Birch River (Photo by NCC)

 Canada’s boreal zone is part of a wide, green band that encircles the globe’s northern latitudes.
 Nearly a third of the world’s boreal zone lies within Canada, and its forest teems with life.
-The boreal forest provides us with clean air and water, a nursery for billions of migratory birds and the planet’s largest terrestrial carbon sink.
-It plays a major role in regulating the global climate.
+The boreal forest provides us with clean air and water.
+It is also a nursery for billions of migratory birds and act as the planet’s largest terrestrial carbon sink.
+This forest plays a major role in regulating the global climate.
 Keeping carbon stored in the ground and out of the atmosphere is one of the most important and easiest ways we can prevent climate change from worsening.

-The Birch River Wildland Park is a haven for 68 species of conservation concern, including three that are listed under the federal Species at Risk Act — peregrine falcon (special concern), wood bison (threatened) and woodland caribou (threatened).
-It encompasses 13 per cent of the core habitat for the Red Earth caribou range.
+The Birch River Wildland Park is a haven for 68 species of conservation concern, including three that are listed under the federal Species at Risk Act.
+This includes peregrine falcon (special concern), wood bison (threatened) and woodland caribou (threatened).
+The wildland park encompasses 13 per cent of the core habitat for the Red Earth caribou range.

-The wildland park will directly contribute to Canada Target 1 — the nation’s pledge to the world to conserve 17 per cent of our land and inland waters by 2020.
+Birch River will directly contribute to Canada Target 1 — the nation’s pledge to the world to conserve 25 per cent of our land and inland waters by 2025.
 Conservation at this scale also reinforces a region’s ability to adapt to climate change.

 The Nature Conservancy of Canada acknowledges and thanks the Tallcree Tribal Government for working with us to achieve this important goal.